Patients in Naples and Bonita Springs, FL

-Elbow arthroscopy is a surgical approach used in traditional elbow surgeries.
-As opposed to a traditional surgery, arthroscopy is less invasive and complex.
-Arthroscopy can also be used to diagnose elbow injuries.
+Elbow arthroscopy is a surgical approach used in various elbow surgeries.
+In Greek, it means “to look within the joint.”
+As opposed to a traditional surgery, arthroscopy is less invasive and a more complex method.
+Arthroscopy can also be used to diagnose elbow injuries or complications.

 To watch a demonstration, please check out our Orthopedic Animations.

-Arthroscopy uses small incisions.
-During a typical procedure, a camera, or fiber optic device is inserted into the arm; the injury is viewable on a screen.
-Small tools are then inserted into incisions to examine the area around the elbow.
-With small movements, surgeons can correct the injury without damaging surrounding tissue.
+During an arthroscopy procedure, Dr. Goldberg creates small incisions for a very small camera, or fiber optic device into the arm surgical area.
+This camera allows the injury and procedure to be viewable on a screen.
+Tiny instruments or tools are then inserted into incisions to examine the area around the elbow.

-In addition to being used to treat conditions, elbow arthroscopy can be used to diagnose symptoms.
-The camera, inserted into a patient’s arm, can help identify problems not visible at the arm’s surface.
-Then, if the injury is easily corrected, Dr. Goldberg can perform your diagnosis and your correction during one appointment.
+In addition to treating elbow conditions, elbow arthroscopy can be used to diagnose symptoms.
+The camera can help identify problems not visible at the arm’s surface more precisely than an MRI.

 Elbow arthroscopy can correct a variety of injuries.
 Arthroscopy can be used for the following conditions: